 URLs optimized for SEO tend to be short but rich in keywords.
 People should be able to glance at the URL and quickly understand what the content is about.
 Although you’re unable to change the domain of the URL, you can change the URL slug, which is the last part of the string used to represent the website page.

 For example, the URL slug for a 5K running guide could simply be “/5k-running-guide.”
-Anyone who sees that URL could hazard a good guess at what they’ll discover if they click on the link.
+Anyone who sees that URL could easily guess what they’ll discover if they click on the link.

 In their SEO Starter Guide, Google states the importance of URLs to ensure search engines find your content.